 If the record that is requested is prohibited from release due to applicable state or federal law, the responsible Township employee shall respond to the requester, citing the applicable state or federal law.

-The Township will not provide records that do not exist at the time of the response to Public records request, or records that are acquired after a response to a request is complete.
+The Township will not provide records that do not exist at the time of the response to a public records request, or records that are acquired after a response to a request is complete.

 Media types/Distribution of Records